simonebonato/Exercises-MRI-segmentation/README.md

 ## Exercise 2
+- Implement an option to perform a fine-tuning strategy: load a previously saved model, or start from random weights, and freeze all layer parameters for the Unet model except the last classification layer.

 This is implemented inside the Trainer class in the training_setup function.

-In order to start the training from a chekpoint, it is simply necessary to set up an argument in the argparser (or config file in the .ipynb) called "train_from_checkpoint" `python main.py -train_from_checkpoint YOUR_CKPT_PATH`, if it is left as None, then the weights are randomly initialize, else they are loaded from the checkpoint path.
+In order to start the training from a chekpoint, it is simply necessary to set up an argument in the argparser (or config file in the .ipynb) called "train_from_checkpoint" `python main.py -train_from_checkpoint YOUR_CKPT_PATH`, if it is left as None, then the weights are randomly initialized, else they are loaded from the checkpoint path.

 If instead you want to perform fine-tuning, you just have to setup the flag "fine_tune" as True when running the code `python main.py -fine_tune True`.
 As seen in the picture below, the last 2 layers of weights (corresponding to the last convolutional layer and its bias) are frozen (setting the flag "requires_grad" to False).

 ![image](https://user-images.githubusercontent.com/63954877/228523902-67781b87-ca1f-4eab-95f1-224e4e41802c.png)
 ## Exercise 3
+- Because we used a strong data augmentation strategy (thanks to Torchio), the dataset length does not need to be equal to the real length.
+Indeed, in the nnUnet paper they proposed to train always with the same scheme : 1000 epoch of 250 iterations.
+- Make the necessary changes so that the training epoch is always Nit iterations (i.e. Nit*batch size training volumes).
+- Make sure that all training samples are equiprobably chosen, whatever the chosen Nit value.

-The proposed solution consists in adding a flag called "Nit", if is None, then all the batches for each epochs are run, otherwise the model will run only the set number of iterations.
+The proposed solution consists in adding a flag called "Nit", if is None, then all the batches for each epochs are run, otherwise the model will run only the set number of iterations (eg. `python main.py -Nit 8` will run only 8 iterations/batches per epoch).

 To make sure that all samples have equal probabilities of being chosen I added the flag shuffle=True to the "train_dataloader" function inside "utils.data_class"; this ensure that samples are always shuffled before making the batches and hence they have the same probability of being chosen even if not all the batches are processed in the epoch.